Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 > ** If it ever fails with a white page, move the database back to the SD **

 ### How to configure
-1. Navigate to "nc-database" in the TUI or the WebUI.
+1. Navigate to `nc-database` in the TUI or the WebUI.
-2. Change "DBDIR" to your database location.
+2. Change `DBDIR` to your database location.
 3. Click Run or Start.

 ## nc-datadir
-Change the "data" folder location of Nextcloud.
+Change the `data` folder location of Nextcloud.

 > **Note** that non Unix filesystems such as NTFS are not supported because they do not provide a compatible user/permissions system

 ### How to configure
-1. Navigate to "nc-datadir" in the TUI or the WebUI.
+1. Navigate to `nc-datadir` in the TUI or the WebUI.
-2. Change "DATADIR" to your data location.
+2. Change `DATADIR` to your data location.
 3. Click Run or Start.

 ## nc-format-USB